Authentication

 - from the screen listing the missions of an assigned route,

-- and on the first click of the user on an assigned route.
+- and on the user's first click on an assigned route.

-At the top of the route summary page, a button is available which, when clicked, displays a map background:
+At the top of the route summary page, there is a button which, when clicked, displays a map background:

-- the delivery points of the missions that make up the route,
+- the delivery points for the missions that make up the route,

-- the numbering of missions in chronological planning order,
+- the numbering of missions in the chronological order of planning,

-- the management of point clusters when zooming in and out,
+- cluster management of points when zooming in and out,

-- and handling the use case of no connection and no network
+- and handling cases where there is no connection or network

 Notifications